civilservicelgbt/civilservicelgbt.github.io/_topics/pride.md

 ---
-title: "Civil Service PrideOn"
+title: "Civil Service PrideON"
-excerpt: "A series of digital events and content across the Civil Service throughout the month of June to celebrate pride.
-We're making sure that even with the Coronavirus restrictions, Pride in 2020 is not forgotten about."
+excerpt: "Everything you need to know about #PrideON, a programme of digital events, content and resources from the Civil Service LGBT+ Network."
 layout: topic
 category: pride-2020
 redirect_from: